leahsaph123/tri3_individ/CBnotes.md

 - Once information is placed online, it is difficult to delete.
 - Programs can collect your location and record where you have been, how you got there, and how long you were at a given location.
 - Information posted to social media services can be used by others.
 Combining information posted on social media and other sources can be used to deduce private information about you.

+### 5.6 Github Page Assignment
+1. our names are on our projects, school
+2. I'm pretty exposed but I think it's really hard not to be
+3. strong passwords are hard to guess, two-factor authentication, security questions, email confirmation things, duo are used for authentication
+4. symmetric-one key is used to encrypt and decrypt something, asymmetric- aka public key cryptography, there's a public and private key that are used to decrypt and encrypt information
+5. public key through aws
+6. phishing- emails from a prince telling you that you got money

 ## 5.3-5.4
 ### 5.3 Computing Bias